Ichoui/aurora-front/README_BUILD_PROCESS.md

 Android Studio :
-// Choice depending on if app is already launch or not Run App / Apply change and restart Activity (arrow with A)
+// Choice 1 or 2, depending on if app is already launch or not 1 : Run App
+2 : Apply change and restart Activity (circular arrow with A)
 ```

-A rajouter quand npx cap add android :
+Add the following when use commande `npx cap add android` (create the ./android folder)

 ```
 In androidManifest.XML :